Cards game for developers

 Local deployment (development)

-ℹ️ You need to ensure a connection to the database
+ℹ️ You need to ensure a connection to the database and extensions unaccent and pg_trgm are enabled.

 cd frontend